immarisabel/imReading-API/Documentation/API-DESIGN-DOC.md

    #### 1.1 Purpose

-   Ever since I begun to read I have been looking for ways to track my books.
-I have used journals, blogs and apps.
-Also social media.
-I never quite stuck anywhere until I begun writing updates on my GoodReads account.
-I realized what I've been missing.
-Appart from tracking books, something most apps can do nowadays, I wnat to log my experience.
+   Since I embarked on my reading journey, I've been on the hunt for methods to track my books.
+I've experimented with journals, blogs, apps, and even dabbled in the realm of social media.
+Yet, I never found a solid fit until I started updating my Goodreads account.
+It was then that I realized what had been missing all along.
+Beyond simply cataloging books—an ability most modern apps possess—I've yearned to document my experience.
+I want to capture my thoughts as I read, not just after the last page is turned.

-My thoughts as I read, not after I finish.
-Yes, a final review is nice.
-But I enjoy the process, my reactions, my thoughts and ideas floating from the reflection of the page.
-I guess that is why I love the present tense of "I am", it means I am doing it on the moment.
-I did not read and forgot about it.
-I am reading it and savoring each moment.
+   Certainly, crafting a final review holds its charm.
+But my true delight resides in the process itself—the raw reactions, thoughts, and ideas that emerge from the dance between my mind and the page.
+Perhaps this is why the present tense, "I am," resonates with me; it signifies the act unfolding in the moment.
+No more reading and moving on; instead, I read and relish each fragment of time.

-   This app is an attempt to keep me present in the moment, present in just being, on the reading journey.
-Not wanting to just finish fast so I can rate and add another counted book to my list.
-My goal, to gather the experience of reading through a simple micro-blog dedicated to books.
-This document is my way to organize my ideas in order to create this API in the most efficient way, so I can use it with any frontend language.
-(Original idea was implemented in Spring Boot Web App)
+   This app is my endeavor to remain anchored in the now, to be wholly present in the act of reading.
+It's my way of refraining from the rush to reach the last page just to notch up another title on the list.
+My aspiration is to capture the essence of reading through a humble micro-blog dedicated solely to books.

+   This document represents my attempt to structure my thoughts, a blueprint to craft an API that can seamlessly integrate with any frontend language.
+(The original concept was realized through a Spring Boot Web App.)
+The aim is efficiency—to bring my vision to life while enabling me to cherish the unfolding journey of reading.

    #### 1.2 Scope